hajygeld/ResNet-for-ASL-Character-Recognition/README.md

 Alternatively, you can run the `test_easy.ipynb`.
 To do so, open this file and change the file paths for the test data and labels in the main().
 Then simply run the cell.

-# Hard Test
+# Alternative Test Set

-To make predictions on the hard test set, (any test set with images of ASL characters from A to I belonging to the 9 classes and an additional class with arbitrary images), run `test_hard.py` by
+To make predictions on the alternative test set, which contains more "complex" training exampples, run `test_hard.py` through

 ```
 python3 test_hard.py "{test_data.npy}" "{test_labels.npy}"